giulioleoni/Game_Jam_09_2024/README.md

 This project was made for the Warm up Game Jam organised by [A.I.V.](https://www.aiv01.it/) on 23-27 September 2024.

 The theme of the jam was "unstable", and the team consisted of five students or former students (including myself) from A.I.V.

+We were 1 game designer, 2 programmers and 2 graphic designers.

 The game was made with Enreal Engine 5.3, and is purely UI.
 It consists of creating various potions by mixing in the cauldron the ingredients that are available on the shelves.
 There is a time limit within which to finish the game (even without a timer it is made clear through the movement of the moon and other graphic and sound elements).

+The full [gameplay](https://www.youtube.com/watch?v=6nqEMh_2uyo) on YT.

 I worked on the main HUD and game mechanics.

+It was interesting to work on a game project purely in ui, it allowed me to understand and learn more about the functionalities of the ui of unreal and experience new things I didn't know.

+All this combined with the context of the jam, which with the little time and people available, forces you to look for alternative solutions.

 ## Drag and Drop